f-deniyi/Celo-tutorial/README.md

-# Celo-tutorial

-Writing and Running Celo Contract Tests using Hardhat and Solidity for Beginners
+# Writing and Running Celo Contract Tests using Hardhat and Solidity for Beginners

 Celo is an open-source blockchain platform that enables developers to build decentralized applications (dApps) and smart contracts.
 Smart contracts are self-executing contracts with the terms of the agreement between buyer and seller being directly written into code.
 Testing your smart contracts is a crucial step in the development process to ensure that they are functioning correctly and as intended.